-Under the Domestic Abuse Act 2021, children are victims when affected by domestic abuse.
+Under the Domestic Abuse Act 2021, children are victims in their own right when affected by domestic abuse.
 Domestic abuse can also occur within peer intimate relationships.
-Staff follow this policy where concerns arise and contribute to Multi-Agency Risk Assessment Conference (MARAC) safety plans as required.
+Staff follow this policy where concerns arise and contribute to MARAC safety plans as required.
 All DEMAT academies participate in Operation Encompass; police information about incidents is shared with the DSL/DA Lead who determines appropriate support.

-4.9 Children at Risk of Honour-Based Abuse (including Female Genital Mutilation (FGM) and Forced Marriage)
+4.9 Children at Risk of Honour-Based Abuse (including FGM and Forced Marriage)